danilo-barboza/kotlin-async-comparison/README.md

 ## The comparison

-The main comparison can be seen in the following classes:
+The main comparison can be seen in the different functions of the following classes.
+The idea is that by looking at how the functions are implemented it would be possible to understand the different programming style/techniques.

 - [ParallelComparisonController](src/main/kotlin/org/kotlinlang/example/ParallelComparisonController.kt)
 - [SequentialComparisonController](src/main/kotlin/org/kotlinlang/example/SequentialComparisonController.kt)